Far-right politics: Rwanda

 A number of far-right extremist and paramilitary groups carried out the Rwandan genocide under the racial supremacist ideology of Hutu Power, developed by journalist and Hutu supremacist Hassan Ngeze.
 On 5 July 1975, exactly two years after the 1973 Rwandan coup d'état, the far right National Republican Movement for Democracy and Development (MRND) was founded under president Juvénal Habyarimana.
 Between 1975 and 1991, the MRND was the only legal political party in the country.
 It was dominated by Hutus, particularly from Habyarimana's home region of Northern Rwanda.
-An elite group of MRND party members who were known to have influence on the President and his wife Agathe Habyarimana are known as the akazu, an informal organization of Hutu extremists whose members planned and lead the 1994 Rwandan genocide.
-Prominent Hutu businessman and member of the akazu, Félicien Kabuga was one of the genocides main financiers, providing thousands of machetes which were used to commit the genocide.
+An elite group of MRND party members who were known to have influence on the President and his wife Agathe Habyarimana are known as the akazu, an informal organization of Hutu extremists whose members planned and led the 1994 Rwandan genocide.
+Félicien Kabuga, a prominent Hutu businessman and member of the akazu, was a leading financier of the genocide; he provided thousands of machetes, which were the usual weapons used to kill.
 Kabuga also founded Radio Télévision Libre des Mille Collines, used to broadcast propaganda and direct the génocidaires.
 Kabuga was arrested in France on 16 May 2020, and charged with crimes against humanity.